-FOSTEX PROJECT AIMS TO FILL THE GAP IN THE AREA OF SPECIALIZED SERVICES FOR THE TEXTILE SECTOR, ESTABLISHING 2 TEXTILE CENTRES IN JORDAN AND UPGRADING 2 TEXTILE CENTRES IN MOROCCO
+FOSTEX PROJECT AIMS TO FILL THE GAP IN THE AREA OF SPECIALISED SERVICES FOR THE TEXTILE SECTOR BY UPGRADING ONE TEXTILE CENTRE IN MOROCCO AND BY ESTABLISHING THREE FULLY OPERATIONAL ADVANCED TEXTILE INNOVATION CENTRES, ONE IN MOROCCO AND TWO IN JORDAN.

 The project also aims to reinforce the link between university research efforts and the textile industry to foster innovation and the manufacturing of high added value products.